Allen Kay: Advertisements

 While at Needham Worldwide he created the Brother Dominic campaign for Xerox which premiered during the 1976 Super Bowl.
 In developing the Xerox campaigns Kay worked with the computer scientist, Alan Kay (no relation), who led the development team at Xerox PARC (now PARC).
 Advertising Age named Brother Dominic one of the top 50 campaigns of the 20th century and ESPN called the spot the prelude to every boundary-pushing ad that followed.
 The New York Times called it one of the top 25 ads of the 20th century.
 The Brother Dominic campaign was inducted into the Clio Hall of Fame.
 In all, there were six Brother Dominic spots that aired on television between 1976 and 1982.

 Since 1992, Kay's agency has been responsible for the New York Metropolitan Transportation Authority's advertising.
 To give the MTA a human voice, Kay and his team created the "SubTalk" brand by which MTA posts messages to riders in stations and on subway trains.
 He coined the phrase, "If You See Something, Say Something" for MTA's campaign to encourage riders to be part of MTA's security efforts.
 Since 2002 the campaign has evolved from simple print ads to television spots, increasing the reporting of suspicious packages from 814 in 2002 to over 37,000 in 2003.
-Today, more than 30 transit systems use a version of Kay's innovative "See Something, Say Something" campaign.
+Today, more than 30 transit systems use a version of Kay's "See Something, Say Something" campaign.

 In the genre of personality-driven advertisements, Kay conceived the campaign for the Steve Wynn hotel and casino, Wynn Las Vegas which featured Steve Wynn standing on top of his Las Vegas hotel.